mosi-sol/Mosi-Math/README.md

 #

-> Free to use all codes, but for morality mention my github. thanks
+> Free to use all codes. but for morality, mention my github. thanks